Real Property Law Section Student Internship Program

 We are now actively soliciting firms to host law students who wish to

-participate in the internship program during the Spring 2019 semester.
+participate in the internship program during the Fall 2019 semester.
 The host

 firm will have one or more law students working ten to fifteen hours per week